-Dermatosis Papulosa Nigra are benign small dark brown or black papules seen on the face along the cheeks of dark skinned individuals.
-They can also sometimes develop on the eyelids and neck.
-They are a type of seborrheic keratosis.
-The condition often runs in families.
+Dermatitis Papulosa Nigra are benign dark brown or black papules found on the cheeks of dark-skinned individuals.
+They may also develop on the eyelids and neck.
+They are a form of seborrheic keratosis.
+It is often inherited.

-The diagnosis of dermatosis papulosa nigra can be made clinically by the appearance of multiple small brown soft papules on the cheeks.
-A biopsy is usually not needed.
-A history of family members with similar facial lesions further supports the diagnosis.
+The diagnosis of dermatosis papulosa nigra can be confirmed clinically by the appearance of multiple small brown soft papules on the cheeks.
+A biopsy is usually not required.
+Having family members with similar lesions further supports the diagnosis.

-There are no known means of preventing dermatosis papulosa nigra lesions as there is a hereditary predisposition to their development.
+There is no known way to prevent dermatosis papulosa nigra lesions, as there is a hereditary predisposition for them to form.